Chile

 We evaluate the net zero target as: Acceptable.

-Chile announced its net zero target for 2050 as proposed legislation in the Framework Law on Climate Change in 2020 (President of Chile, 2020) and include it in the updated NDC submitted to the UNFCCC in the same year (Government of Chile, 2020b).
-In November 2021 Chile included this target in the LTS and it was enshrined in law in June 2022 with the passing of the Framework Law on Climate Change (Congreso Nacional de Chile, 2022).
+Chile announced its net zero target for 2050 as proposed legislation in the Framework Law on Climate Change in 2020 (President of Chile, 2020) and included it in the updated NDC submitted to the UNFCCC in the same year (Government of Chile, 2020b).
+In November 2021, Chile included this target in the LTS and it was enshrined in law in June 2022 with the passing of the Framework Law on Climate Change (Congreso Nacional de Chile, 2022).

 Chile could further improve its net zero target by considering good practice standards for a few elements.
 It could include international aviation and shipping in its target’s scope, and explicitly elaborate on fairness considerations.